jaz303/jester/README.md

     f = .{ _ * 2 }
     g = .{ _ + 5 }

-    -- whitespace is significant here; f.g is a property lookup f_of_g = f . g
+    -- whitespace is significant here; f.g would be a property lookup f_of_g = f . g
     print f_of_g(10)
     -- => 30